xbmc/repo-scripts/service.upnext/README.md

   * Simple or fancy mode (defaults to fancy mode, but a more simple interface is possible)
   * The notification time can be adjusted (defaults to 30 seconds before the end)
-  * The default action can be confnigured, i.e. should it advance to the next episode (default) when the user does not respond, or stop
+  * The default action can be configured, i.e. should it advance to the next episode (default) when the user does not respond, or stop
   * The number of episodes to play automatically before asking the user if he is still there (defaults to 3 episodes)

 > NOTE: The add-on settings are found in the Kodi add-ons section, in the *Services* category.